Transport in Coimbatore: Roads

-The Coimbatore city and metropolitan area is divided into five administrative zones (East, West, North, South and Central) which are served by major arterial roads that run in an east–west or north–south direction.
+The Coimbatore city and metropolitan area is divided into five administrative zones (East, West, North, South and Central) which are served by major arterial roads.
 Avinashi Road is one of the city's most important arterial roads, traversing most of Central and East Coimbatore.
-It is part of National Highway 544, which connects to Bangalore, Chennai.

-Other arterials include Trichy Road (Central–southeast), Mettupalayam Road (North–South), Sathy Road (South–northeast), Palakkad Road (East–West), Pollachi Road (North–South), and Thadagam Road (East–West).
+It is part of National Highway 544, which connects to Salem and Ernakulam.
+Other arterials include Trichy Road (central–southeast), Mettupalayam Road (north–south), Sathy Road (south–northeast), Palakkad Road (east–west), Pollachi Road (north–south), and Thadagam Road (east–west).
+Other roads include 100 Feet Road, Bharatiyar Road, Dr. Nanjappa Road, Balasundarum Road, Crosscut Road (in the Gandhipuram commercial district), Diwhan Bahadhur Road (DB Road), TV Swamy Road, Brooke Bond Road in RS Puram, and Race Course Road.
 Maruthamalai Road starts at the intersection of Lawley Road Junction and connects to the neighbourhood of Vadavalli and the Maruthamalai foothills.
-Other roads include 100 feet road, Bharatiyar Road, Dr. Nanjappa Road, Balasundarum Road, Crosscut Road (in the Gandhipuram commercial district), Diwhan Bahadhur Road (DB Road), TV Swamy Road, Brooke Bond Road in RS Puram Areas, and Race Course Road.

-In January 2012, the Coimbatore Corporation announced that they would be laying around 10 roads by mixing plastic.
+In January 2012, the Coimbatore Corporation announced that they would be laying around ten roads by mixing plastic.
+Parts of the district, including Kurudampalayam, continue turning plastic waste into pavement.